eoinkelly/notes/README.md

 * It's ok for notes to be messy/wrong.
 Building them up is an iterative process and there is as much value in re-reading and improving them as creating the initial draft.
+* Do a _breadth first_ traversal.
+When learning from a source, just mark any
+* questions/todos that come up - don't follow them too much because
+        1. It is not always clear how much depth I need to go in a topic
+        2. I would never get anything finished

 # Possible approaches to learning stuff